 Results of attended noise measurements are summarised in Table 4.1.
 Mannering Colliery noise contribution was determined for each survey using in-field observations and post-analysis of data as required (e.g. removing higher frequencies that are not mine related i.e. above 630 Hz where applicable).
-Attended noise monitoring was completed on 11 June 2019.
+Attended noise monitoring was completed on 17 December 2019.

 The meteorological data for the monitoring period was sourced from Mannering Colliery's meteorological station to determine applicability of noise limits in accordance with the PA.
-In accordance with the PA, noise limits were applicable during all the measurements.
+In accordance with the PA, noise limits were applicable during all six measurements.

-Low frequency noise was conservatively assessed by comparison of the total measured one-third octave $L{Aeq}$ noise levels to the NPfI one-third octave low-frequency noise thresholds.
-Site noise was inaudible at all locations during the daytime and evening measurements.
-Therefore, in accordance with the NPfI, modifying factors for LFN were found to be not relevant for these measurements and hence were not applied to estimated site noise levels for the daytime and evening measurements at any of the locations.
+Low frequency noise was conservatively assessed by comparison of the total measured one-third octave LAeq noise levels to the NPfI one-third octave low frequency noise thresholds.
+Site noise was inaudible at all locations during the evening and night measurements.
+Therefore, in accordance with the NPfI, modifying factors for LFN were found to be not relevant for these measurements and hence were not applied to estimated site noise levels at any of the locations.

-Typically, when a particular source is not audible above local ambient noise levels, the likely contribution of that source is generally at least 10 dB below the measured background ( $L{A90}$ ) level.
+Typically, when a particular source is not audible above local ambient noise levels, the likely $L{Aeq}$ contribution of that source is generally at least 10 dB below the measured background ( $L{A90}$ ) level.
 Therefore, site $L{Aeq}$ noise contributions were below the relevant limits at all locations.